sjbennett123/scottjbennett/content/toee/equipment.md

 ### Small wooden bowl

-2x per day when the appropriate phrasse is psoke nwill produce and nutritious and adequate meal.
+2x per day when the appropriate phrase is spoke will produce and nutritious and adequate meal.

 ### Boots of featherfall